 Christina McComb (OBE), David Herbert

-Law Debenture (normally represented by David Curtis or Jane Beverley)
+Law Debenture (normally represented by Jane Beverley)

 The Trustees' appointed Plan advisers are listed below.

 Scheme Actuary David Jones FIA (of Lane Clark & Peacock LLP)

 Consulting Actuaries Lane Clark & Peacock LLP